Automotive Technician Cover Letter Examples You Can Adapt in 2026

 Close with a shop-specific next step

 Finish with a next step that fits the trade.
-Ask for a conversation about workflow, vehicle mix, or workshop expectations instead of ending with a flat thank-you line that says nothing new.
+Consider asking for a conversation about workflow, vehicle types, or workshop expectations, rather than closing with a generic thank-you line.

 See Open the closing line